 1 whole egg mixed with 1 teaspoon of water

 1 Using a stand mixer, add the butter and cream cheese and turn on a low-medium speed until the ingredients are well-incorporated.
 With a spatula, scrape down the sides as necessary.
 This process can be done by hand too in a large bowl, making sure ingredients are well-combined.

 3 With a knife, pastry cutter or bench scraper, cut the ball into 4 even portions, which should weigh about 7 oz. each.
 Shape these disks until they are slightly round and low, which will help later when you roll out the dough.
-Wrap each one individually in plastic, and store for a few hours or overnight in the refrigerator.
+Wrap each one individually in plastic, and store for four hours or overnight in the refrigerator.

 5 Let the disk remain out of the refrigerator for about 15 minutes to soften before you begin the rolling process.
 While the dough softens, prepare your filling.
 Mix the cinnamon, both sugars, salt and nuts until you’re pleased with the combination.
 Perhaps begin with a low amount of sugar, adjusting per your desire, and weigh more heavily on the nuts and fruits, if you choose.
 Adjust the sweetness according to your desires.
-Furthermore, you do not want the mixture too fine, but not too large either, since you’ll be rolling dough over these particles.
+Furthermore, you do not want the mixture too fine, but not too large either, since you’ll be rolling dough gently over these particles.
 Set the filled bowl aside.

 TIPS AND TWEAKS: